ernesto1/monochrome/builder/java-tools/music-player/src/site/markdown/interface.md

 - Files with the `track` prefix are the current song details.
 - The `albumArtPath` file is optional, if no album art is available the file will not exist.

+### Album art symbolic link
+For songs with album art, a symbolic link is created in the image cache.
+This allows conkys that don't want to use the lua functions, to still be able to load the image file by using vanilla conky variables.

+By default the file is available under `~/conky/monochrome/java/albumArt/nowPlaying`.
+If the track has no album art, this file will not exist.